SirisX/Noah/README.md

-# Noah: reverse engineering of a game with mechas, martial art and where you kill God.
+# Noah: Reverse engineering of a game with mecha and martial arts, where you kill God.

 # Build:
 Only Windows builds are supported right now.
 You need vs2022 installed with CMake